John Brown Farm State Historic Site: History

 John Brown arrived in upstate New York as part of a project funded by Gerrit Smith to assist Blacks in becoming property owners and thus voters, under New York State law at the time.
 To this end he gave away hundreds of 40-acre tracts of Adirondack wilderness, to be cleared and farmed.
 (See Timbuctoo, New York.)
 John Brown was financially ruined and had lost the family's home because of his disastrous 1849 business trip to England, meaning he could not repay the loans he had taken out to buy wool.
 Hearing on his return from England that Smith was giving away farms to Blacks, he traveled to Smith's home and asked for one, saying that his years in rural Pennsylvania showed that he knew how to clear land and build a farm, and organize a community.
 He agreed to teach these skills to the Blacks.
 He said that he had purchased the farm from Smith, and he had a deed registered at the county clerk in Elizabethtown, but he never paid Smith anything.
+The purchase was finally paid for by a collection among his friends.

 The Timbuctoo experiment was a failure, as almost all the Blacks, save Lyman Epps, left within a few years; it was too cold and isolated, and clearing land and creating a farm is hard work.
 However, Brown himself did succeed in building a farm that could support his family.

 The house was built by John Brown's son-in-law Henry Thompson "with his own hands".
 His wife was Brown's daughter Ruth.